-Wisconsin was once a major timber producer.
+Wisconsin was a premier timber producer in the late 19th-century.
 However, by the 1920s, much of the state's forest land had been cut-over or damaged by fire.
 Because these lands generated little or no income, owners were unable to pay their property taxes.
 Counties found they were often unable to sell this land at tax sales and ended up owning the land.
 As county ownership increased, taxes increasingly shifted onto remaining property owners, which created a fiscal crisis for local governments.
 It was thought that reducing the annual tax burden on forest land owners could prevent further land abandonment and encourage reforestation, but local governments did not want to forgo the taxes they collected on forest land.

 The solution was to amend the uniformity in taxation clause of the state constitution to create an exception for forest land.
-The amendment was approved in 1927, and the Legislature enacted the Forest Crop Law shortly afterward.
-A program for owners of small forest plots, the Woodland Tax Law was enacted in 1954.
-The Managed Forest Law program was enacted in 1985 to replace both the FCL and WTL.
+The amendment was approved in 1927, and the Legislature enacted the Forest Crop Law (FCL) shortly afterward.
+A program for owners of small forest plots, the Woodland Tax Law (WTL) was enacted in 1954.
+The Managed Forest Law (MFL) program was enacted in 1985 to replace both the FCL and WTL.